OAuth Scopes and Provider Tokens

 Get the Provider Token

-Once the user has logged in, Descope will have securely stored the user's provider token.
-You can then utilize the
+After the user logs in, Descope securely stores the provider token.
+You can retrieve it using the API Endpoint or Management SDK.

 Below is an example of the Descope API or Management SDK response.